 One of the best days of my childhood was the day I discovered the box of books in an attic-like space in my house.
 I used to climb up there and stay there for hours and read romance novels while I was covered with dust and spider webs.
 I used to hide them because at that time, I was too young to read these kinds of books.
 I learned about kissing, falling in love and other things I have never experienced before.
 I paid close attention to the different lifestyles, and the way the characters behaved and interacted in the novels.
 Then I began to act like them.
 I demanded coffee.
 I put on a bathrobe when I got out of bed pretending it was chilly although it’s always intensely hot where I lived in Haiti.
 I had a bedside lamp which I would turn on to do my readings just like those characters even though the electricity was out 80% of the time.
 I became a daydreamer.
 I used to escape in my books.
 I used to get yelled at because of them.
 Hell, I got beaten because of them.
 I was in a trance, and nobody could get me out.

-This blog is about my life in New York City, and some memories from the past.
+This is a lifestyle blog about my life in New York City, travels, random thoughts, and some memories from the past.

 I will post about everything I love about this city no matter how strange.
 The smells, the people, the landscape.
 My favorite bars, intersections, attractions, buildings.
 My adventures, and misadventures.
+I share some outfits, and where I get them from.
 I also started a photo project, Jump File Project where I (and sometimes, a friend or two) jump around different landmarks and popular spots in NYC.
 Click on the link at the header to find out more.
 I’ve immersed myself in Haitian activities in New York, where I often post about events and people of interest.
 I also initiated Ansanm Nou Se Ayiti, a creative project and movement.
 You’ll hear more about that soon.
 Ann vanse pou Ayiti.
-[Updated March 4, 2013]
+[Updated October 18, 2013]

 Like me on facebook!